VAT Calculator

 Add VAT vs Remove VAT

-Adding VAT and removing VAT are not the same operation.
+Adding VAT and removing VAT are opposite calculations, but they are not performed by the same simple percentage step.

 Assumptions and Important Notes